verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 ### Understanding the results

 First, we want to acknowledge a mistake (human error) found after we submitted the manuscript.
 In Table 2, there is a mismatch in the number of UNSAT instances of property 5 using the relax 25% method.
 While the manuscript says there are __5__ UNSAT instances, the actual number of UNSAT instances is __6__.
-We apologize for this mistake, and we will update the final version of the manuscript (if the paper gets accepted), but this error does not have a large impact in the paper.
+We apologize for this mistake, and we will update the final version of the manuscript (if the paper gets accepted), but this error does not have a large impact on the paper.
 The goal of Table 2 is to showcase the different Star methods available in NNV, and show:
- 1) For more precise methods we can verify a larger amount of instances.
+ 1) For more precise methods we can verify a larger number of instances.
  2) This comes at a cost as more precise methods are also more expensive (time consuming) to compute.